Artificial cranial deformation: History

+Eurasia

-The practice of cranial deformation was brought to Bactria and Sogdiana by the Yuezhi, a tribe that created the Kushan Empire.
+In the Old World, the practice of cranial deformation was brought to Bactria and Sogdiana by the Yuezhi, a tribe that created the Kushan Empire.
 Men with such skulls are depicted in various surviving sculptures and friezes of that time, such as the Kushan prince of Khalchayan.

-Alchon kings are generally recognized by their elongated skull, a result of artificial skull deformation.
-Archaeologist Cameron Petrie wrote that "The depictions of elongated heads suggest that the Alchon kings engaged in skull modification, which was also practised by the Hun groups that appeared in Europe".
-The elongated skulls appears clearly in most of the portraits of rulers in the coinage of the Alkhon Huns, and most visibly on the coinage of Khingila.
+Alchon kings are generally recognized by their elongated skulls, a result of artificial skull deformation.
+Archaeologist Cameron Petrie wrote that "The depictions of elongated heads suggest that the Alchon kings engaged in skull modification, which was also practised by the Hun groups that appeared in Europe."
+The elongated skulls appear clearly in most portraits of rulers in the coinage of the Alchon Huns, and most visibly on the coinage of Khingila.
 These elongated skulls, which they obviously displayed with pride, distinguished them from other peoples, such as their predecessors the Kidarites.
-On their coins, the spectacular skulls came to replace the Sasanian-type crowns which had been current in the coinage of the region.
+On their coins, the spectacular skulls came to replace the Sasanian crowns which had been current in the region's coinage.
 This practice is also known among other peoples of the steppes, particularly the Huns, and as far as Europe, where it was introduced by the Huns themselves.

+In the Pontic steppe and the rest of Europe the Huns, including the Proto-Bulgarians, are also known to have practiced similar cranial deformation, as were the Alans.

+In Late Antiquity (300–600 CE), the East Germanic tribes who were ruled by the Huns—the Gepids, Ostrogoths, Heruli, Rugii, and Burgundians—adopted this custom.
+Among the Lombards, the Burgundians, and the Thuringians, this custom seems to have comprised women only.

+In western Germanic tribes, artificial skull deformations have rarely been found.

+Elongated skulls of three women have been discovered among Viking-era burials during the eleventh century at Gotland, Sweden.
+Researchers have interpreted them as perhaps belonging to women who were not native to the island in a culture characterized as one having extensive trading relationships.